Associate Program Directors Paul J. Galardy, M.D.; Julie M. Baughn, M.D.; and James L. Homme, M.D.

 All pediatric medical and surgical subspecialties are well-represented.
 A core group of academic pediatricians staff the general inpatient hospital service.
 Primary care pediatricians represent the largest portion of the department.

-You also work with trainees from the departments of Family Medicine, Anesthesiology and Emergency Medicine, as well as Mayo Medical School students.
+You also work with trainees from the departments of Family Medicine, Anesthesiology and Emergency Medicine, as well as Mayo Clinic School of Medicine students.

 Advisers and mentors